 To come up with an educational article, you must do extensive research.
-With good research, your knowledge of the topic that you are covering expands, and this helps you to write effortlessly.
+With good research, your knowledge of the topic you are covering expands, which helps you write effortlessly.

-Research is also crucial because as you search deeper and deeper into data and figures, you also get fresh topic ideas.
+Research is also crucial because you also get fresh topic ideas as you search deeper and deeper into data and figures.
 Another importance of research is gathering critical evidence that will help you to support any scientific claims throughout the blog post.

-For instance, if you state that jogging reduces chances of getting a heart attack, then you should back up that claim by elaborating a little more on that study or add a link to relevant research.
+For instance, if you state that jogging reduces the chances of getting a heart attack, you should back up that claim by elaborating a little more on that study or adding a link to relevant research.
 Adding a link is considered better because your audience can follow up on that specific research to learn more.

 3. Failure to address your readers

 How you address your readers in your blog determines whether you will fail or succeed.
 When you create an article using first-person, it means that your approach is personalized.
 Using the first person is a good way to connect with the audience.